denten-books/plain-text/main.md

 stenographic movement promoted ideas much more ambitious than workplace efficiency.
 They believed that stenography would change the world.

+Friden FlexoWriter separates key strokes. > IBM MT/ST.

 There is a tradition in new media studies that traces the history of contemporary computing from mechanical machines like the Jacquard loom (used for manufacturing textiles) and the unrealized difference engine of Charles Babbage to the electro-mechanical military encryption and counter-encryption devices like the British Bombe, and the German Enigma.
 For some, that genealogy implies a sinister metaphysical threat personal computing poses for the development of humanity [@lennon2014, @golumbia2009, @drucker2001].
 "Under the conditions of high technology, literature has nothing more to say.
 It ends